 4 - Calcium fills the binding sites in the TROPONIN molecules.
 As noted previously, this alters the shape and position of the TROPONIN which in turn causes movement of the attached TROPOMYOSIN molecule.

-5 - Movement of TROPOMYOSIN permits the MYOSIN HEAD to contact ACTIN.
+5 - Movement of TROPOMYOSIN permits the MYOSIN HEAD to contact ACTIN (Animations: Myofilament Contraction & Breakdown of ATP and cross-bridge movement).

 6 - Contact with ACTIN causes the MYOSIN HEAD to swivel.